MistyCommunity/Documentation/src/content/tools-&-apps/web-based-tools/command-center.md

 ### Recording Video

-Misty can record a ten second video with her 4K camera.
-You can use the [Command Center](http://sdk.mistyrobotics.com/command-center/) to start the recording, stop the recording, and download the recording to your web browser.
+Misty can use the RGB camera on her visor to create custom video recordings.
+You can use the [Command Center](http://sdk.mistyrobotics.com/command-center/) to start  recording, stop recording, and download recorded videos.

 {{box op="start" cssClass="boxed noteBox"}}
-**Note:** Misty records videos in .mp4 format at a resolution of 1080 × 1920 pixels.
-Misty only saves the most recent video recording to her local storage.
-Recordings are saved with the filename `MistyVideo.mp4`, and this file is overwritten with each new recording.
+**Note:** Misty records videos in `.mp4` format.
+Use the dropdown menu to set the recording resolution.
+By default, recordings you create with the Command Center are saved with the filename `misty_video`, and these files are overwritten with each new recording.
+To create multiple video recordings with unique filenames, use the [`StartRecordingVideo`](../../../misty-ii/rest-api/api-reference/#startrecordingvideo) command in Misty's API.
 {{box op="end"}}

 Click **Start Recording Video** to start Misty recording a video, and click **Stop Recording Video** to stop the recording.
-Note that if you do not click **Stop Recording Video**, Misty automatically stops recording after 10 seconds.
-Click **Download Recorded Video** to download the most recent recorded video recorded to your web browser.
+Click **Download Recorded Video** to download the most recent recorded video with the name `misty_video`.

 ### Taking Pictures